5:38-48 The New Righteousness Toward People: Reconsidering Revenge, Hate, and Love

 12 If the person is poor, you shall not sleep in the garment given you as the pledge.
 13 You shall give the pledge back by sunset, so that your neighbor may sleep in the cloak and bless you; and it will be to your credit before the LORD your God.

 One way to think of such a command from Jesus is that Jesus taught consistent living and suffering of the truth of the soon arrival of the kingdom of God in contrast to and provocation of the world.
-However, the kingdom of God has not come in the manner in which Jesus thought.
-For that reason, a simple back to Jesus move is impossible for basic theological reasons.
-Rather, we need to interpret the exemplary nature of the text in light of the situation one faces.
-Further, a fundamental change took place at the Constantinian reversal, a change that had to have its effects on the interpretation of our text if one is to deliver it anew in each situation.
+Yet, a simple back to Jesus movement is impossible for basic theological reasons.
+Rather, we need to interpret the exemplary nature of the text considering the situation one faces.
+Will a non-violent response reduce violence or will it expand violence?
+A fundamental change took place at the Constantinian reversal, a change that had to have its effects on the interpretation of our text if one is to deliver it anew in each situation.
 Until then, what confronted the Christians was the question of how they should carry out and live their testimony in the world of law and politics, a world for which the Christians were not at all responsible.
 Only now a tension existed between, first, the Christian commission to carry the testimony of the gospel to the world and to live in the community itself and second the Christian commission to help in shaping the realm of the world, including politics, for the best of humankind.
-To forgo the use of force is a contrasting sign of the kingdom of God or a part of a new way of righteousness that Jesus has opened up.
+To forgo the use of force is a contrasting sign of the rule of God or a part of a new way of righteousness that Jesus has opened up.
 Jesus understands the renunciation of force as an expression of love.

 As a general note, the various injunctions of Jesus as to how deal with opposition had the objective of some form of liberation from the menace of unresolved hostility and sporadic military repression, with personal enmity and the permanent threat of abuse.
 We must assume the pervasive and seriously destabilizing nature of all colonial rule as such.
 "Organized" political projects of resistance and revolt did not fully articulate themselves in Galilee and Judea until much closer to the outbreak of the first Jewish war than scholars used to assume.
 However, it could hardly have been business as usual after the Romans arrived on the scene even though they compelled commercial and other businesses to function more productively than before.
 How do you love your enemies?